-In the midst of the Coronavirus lockdown of 2020, the first webinar from the newly formed Mental Health Working Group of the Leibniz PhD Network was held online.
+In the midst of the Coronavirus lockdown of 2020, the first online seminar from the newly formed Mental Health Working Group of the Leibniz PhD Network was held online.
 Many people had already been under some form of quarantine for a few weeks, and it was clear that many junior researchers have been struggling with social isolation, confinement and uncertainty under the pandemic.

 Recently, it has become more and more evident that there is an ongoing mental health crisis in academia.
 For example, a recent survey of 50,000 graduate students in the UK showed that 86% reported significant levels of anxiety.
 The current pandemic is compounding existing issues.

-The aim of the webinar was to:
+The aim of the online seminar was to:

 - Raise awareness about potential stressors triggered during the pandemic in the academic community.